New York Times beats on revenue and profit

-(Reuters) - The New York Times Co (NYT.N) reported better-than-expected quarterly revenue and profit on Thursday as advertising sales improved and more people paid for its flagship newspaper.
+Feb 6 (Reuters) - The New York Times Co reported better than expected quarterly revenue and profit as advertising sales improved and more people paid for its flagship newspaper.

 The company, which publishes The New York Times, said fourth quarter revenue fell 5.2 percent to $443.9 million, beating analysts estimates for $441 million, according to Thomson Reuters I/B/E/S.